What is happening?

 If I need help rescanning, who do I call?

 Click here for rescanning instructions.
 If you have difficulty, consult the owner's manual for your television or converter box for more detailed instructions on how to run a channel scan, or contact customer service for your TV or converter box manufacturer.
-You do not need to purchase new equipment or services or hire someone to complete the rescanning for you.
-It is a relatively simple process.
+You do not need to purchase new equipment or services to rescan your TV.

 I lost my original TV remote, what do I do?